glassnotes/PyniteFields/README.md

 To create a field with power of prime order you'll need 3 things:
 - A base prime _p_,
 - An exponent _n_ such that the field has order _p<sup>n</sup>_,
-- Coefficients for an irreducible polynomial with degree _n_.
+- Coefficients for a primitive, irreducible polynomial with degree _n_.

 For example, suppose we want to create the field GF(8).
 We know the irreducible polynomial _1 + x + x<sup>3</sup>_, so we put it's coefficients into a list: [1, 1, 0, 1].
 The _i_<sup>th</sup>